webpack-contrib/css-loader/README.md

 Default: `false`

 Enables/disables ES modules named export for locals.

-Names of locals are converted to camelCase.
+> ⚠ Names of locals are converted to camelcase, i.e. the `exportLocalsConvention` option has `camelCaseOnly` value by default.

-> i It is not allowed to use JavaScript reserved words in css class names
+> ⚠ It is not allowed to use JavaScript reserved words in css class names.

 **styles.css**